“50 Pieces”: This is how Austria ticked 50 years ago

 Mautner-Markhof and publisher television

-In autumn 1971, before Kreisky could even think about intervening centrally in media policy as chancellor with an absolute backing, the industrialist Manfred Mautner-Markhof jun. went public with the suggestion that the ORF should lease both television channels to a consortium set up by the Austrian newspaper publishers.
+In autumn 1971, before Kreisky might even think regarding intervening centrally in media policy as chancellor with an absolute backing, the industrialist Manfred Mautner-Markhof jun. went public with the suggestion that the ORF should lease both television channels to a consortium set up by the Austrian newspaper publishers.
 That, according to Mautner-Markhof, would promote a program “independent of ORF” – and open up new sources of income for newspaper publishers.

 Bacher reacted to the advance immediately.
 In a speech to the American Chamber of Commerce, Bacher described himself as an enemy of monopolies, but he had to demand a special status for broadcasting.
 It is difficult to divide up a small market like Austria – back then, in Bacher’s words, television was “the launch vehicle for modern mass media society” – a sentence that would be phrased differently today.
 “I can’t imagine that anywhere in the economy a company owner would make their own systems available to the competition,” Bacher said to the industrialist.